 Status-of-Forces Agreements between the United States and the countries hosting American armed forces play a vital role in defining the legal status of personnel and property in another nation.
 Commissary and exchange privileges are covered under the SOFA, which determines who has access to the facility and who may buy the duty-free goods sold there.

 Here are a few of the reasons for the restrictions:

 - Products sold in overseas commissaries and exchanges pass across international borders and are custom, duty and tax free.

 - Limits are required on purchases of items that could be sold on illegal markets outside the installation.

 - Some SOFAs do not allow visitors to buy rationed items.

 - Some SOFAs limit shoppers to a monthly spending cap based on family size.

 Military commands usually publish regulations of commissary and exchange access based on the terms of the SOFA.
-Service members can also check with the installation Pass and ID office to find out about the regulations.
+Service members can also check with the installation pass and identification office to find out about the regulations.

 Knowing this information before you go will help make your visit a relaxing and enjoyable experience.